List of tools to help teachers deescalate difficult students

 This podcast discusses how the history of the social construction of race.

-Book with tools and resources to promote self-compassion
+A book by by Dr. Kristen Neff and Dr. Christopher Germer with tools and resources to promote self-compassion

 This podcast discusses the history of the modern white power movement in the United States